Orlando Fab Five Lakes

-Water bodies in the greater Orlando/Winter Park area collectively fall under the Fish Orlando! pro-gram.
+Orlando Fab Five Lakes bodies of water in the greater Orlando/Winter Park area collectively fall under the Fish Orlando! pro-gram.
 Areas that receive the most attention are the Fab Five(managed for quality-sized fish), and Urban Ponds(managed for novice anglers).
 Lots of other areas also offer good fishing for largemouth bass, panfish and catfish.

 The following is a generalized quarterly fishing forecast for the Fish Orlando! program.
 For even more up-to-date information, we suggest you call or visit a local bait-and-tackle shop or guide service.
 At times we will provide information for some local contacts, which indicated they were willing to be listed herein.